MckRules156/DevilMode/README.md

 ## Script Settings ⚙️

-#### 1. Configuration of the eerie messages displayed in the terminal
-To configure these messages, you can modify the "Mensajes" variable in the "DevilMode.sh" script.

-#### 2. Script timer configuration
+#### 1. Script timer configuration
 In the "timer" function of the "DevilMode.sh" script, you can adjust the timer delay.

-#### 3. Script audio configuration
+#### 2. Script audio configuration
 You can change the script's audio by replacing the file "Media/music.mp3" with your preferred audio file.

-#### 4. Wallpaper configuration
+#### 3. Wallpaper configuration
 Replace the file "Media/oldwallpaper.jpg" with your current wallpaper and "Media/oldwallpaperlock.jpg" with your lock screen wallpaper.
 The script will use these files to restore your original wallpapers when it stops.

 ## Troubleshooting 🛠️

-If you encounter issues when running the installer `Instalador.sh`, it may be due to missing dependencies.
+If you encounter issues when running the installer `Installer.sh`, it may be due to missing dependencies.
 If this happens, you can install them manually by following these steps:

 Open **Termux** and run the following commands to install the necessary dependencies: